mereluo/120-DS-Interview-Questions/data-analysis.md

 #### 8. How can you determine which features are the most important in your model?
   - Linear regression can use p-value
+    - *The p-value for each independent variable tests the H0 that the variable has no correlation with the dependent variable.
+If the p-value for a variable is less than your significance level, your sample data provide enough evidence to reject the H0 for the entire population.*
   - run the features though a Gradient Boosting Machine or Random Forest to generate plots of relative importance and information gain for each feature in the ensembles.
   - Look at the variables added in forward variable selection
+    - *forward stepwise regression: begins with an empty model and adds in variables one by one.
+Once the model no longer improves with adding more variables, the process stops.*

 #### 9. How do you deal with some of your predictors being missing?
   - Remove rows with missing values - This works well if